gupta-siddhant/projects/news-headlines-reader/README.md

 1. Open your terminal or command prompt.

-2. Use the following command to install Flask and requests:
+2. Use the following command to install required dependencies:

    ```bash
    pip install Flask requests